addyionut/php-hackathon-2022/README.md

 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
+--> No, I didn't.
+All the pasts recruiting processes involved an technical test, for only 2-3 hours.
 2. Do you think this type of selection process is suitable for you?
+-->Yes, I liked!
 3. What's your opinion about the complexity of the requirements?
+--> Medium comlexity
 4. What did you enjoy the most?
 5. What was the most challenging part of this anti hackathon?
 6. Do you think the time limit was suitable for the requirements?
+-->Definetly!
-7. Did you find the resources you were sent on your email useful?
+7. Did you find the resources you were sent on your email useful? --> Yes
 8. Is there anything you would like to improve to your current implementation?
 9. What would you change regarding this anti hackathon?